-- 375. We expect a provider to appoint and have a new manager in post within 28 days from the date the previous registered manager stops managing a service. - 376.
-As soon as an inspector becomes aware that the manager will be leaving, or has left, they must ask the Application team to send the provider our standard letter SCL 82 (Notification that a manager has ceased managing an establishment or agency) to explain the timescale for registration. - 377.
+- 369. As soon as an inspector becomes aware that the manager will be leaving, or has left, they must ask the Application team to send the provider our standard letter SCL 82 (Notification that a manager has ceased managing an establishment, agency or residential holiday scheme for disabled children) to explain the timescale for registration of a new manager. - 370.
 We recognise that it is not always possible for a new manager to take up their post immediately after a registered manager leaves.
-This may be the case where, for example, the previous registered manager has died or been dismissed. - 378.
+This may be the case where, for example, the previous registered manager has died65 or been dismissed. - 371.
 If a provider gives a valid, timely reason as to why they cannot meet the 28-day deadline, then we have the discretion to extend this as there is no legal timeframe within which a registered provider must appoint a manager.
-The provider must put any reasons for an extension to this timescale to us in writing, and tell us the date by which the new manager will be in post and we will receive an application for registration from them. - 379.
-We will only agree extensions in exceptional circumstances and any such request must be signed off by a Senior HMI, Social Care.
-In all cases, the provider must ensure that any delay between when one registered manager stops and a new manager is appointed and registered, is minimal. - 380.
+The provider must put any reasons for an extension to this timescale to us in writing, and tell us the date by which the new manager will be in post and we will receive an application for registration from them. - 372.
+We will only agree extensions in exceptional circumstances and any such request must be signed off by a Regulatory Inspection Manager.
+In all cases, the provider must ensure that any delay between when one registered manager stops and a new manager is appointed and registered, is minimal. - 373.
 The inspector should consider the particular circumstances of the case and the impact on the organisation of not having a registered manager.
 This may lead to concerns about the overall fitness of the provider and concerns for the children's welfare and safety.
-If the inspector is concerned about children's safety and welfare s/he must arrange a case discussion with the Social Care Compliance team. - 381.
-At a children's home inspection, if there is no registered manager in charge of the home and no application in progress without reasonable cause, the inspector should raise a requirement under regulation 7 of the Children's Homes Regulations 2001 (Appointment of manager).
-This may lead to an overall judgement of inadequate.
-The inspector should evaluate how this is affecting the welfare of the children placed and the management of the home, and take this into account in making their judgements. - 382.
-If there is still no registered manager in post and no application in progress at the following inspection, this is likely to lead to a judgement of 'inadequate progress' at the interim inspection or 'inadequate' at the full inspection.
+If the inspector is concerned about children's safety and welfare he or she must arrange a case discussion with the Social Care Compliance inspector. - 374.
+If there is no registered manager in post and no application in progress at the interim inspection of a children's home, a judgement of 'inadequate progress' will be given if the previous full inspection was judged overall as 'inadequate'. - 375.
+Where there has been a registered manager vacancy of 26 weeks or more, or where the vacancy has an impact on the welfare of children, this will lead to a judgement of inadequate for leadership and management (and where leadership and management is judged inadequate, the overall judgement is likely to be inadequate).

-&lt;sup>63 A personal representative of the registered provider may be able to operate lawfully without registration for up to 28 days, under regulation 40 of the Children's Homes Regulations 2001 and regulation 30 of The Residential Family Centres Regulations 2002.
+65 A personal representative of the registered provider may be able to operate lawfully without registration for up to 28 days, under regulation 40 of the Children's Homes Regulations 2001 and regulation 30 of The Residential Family Centres Regulations 2002.